 If you’re planning a trip to Devon try to book a farm visit or stop by a local farm, cafe or restaurant and experience the incredible tastes Devon’s farms have to offer.
 Some places to look out for include the Royal Oak Farm, The River Cottage Store and Canteen, and Aune Valley Meat Butchers and Farm Shop.

 If you’re looking for something more coastal then you’re in luck.
 The Winking Prawn in Salcombe, is a family-run bar, cafe and grill that is hugely popular among locals.
 It is also a hit on various foodie blogs so why not stop by for their catch of the day, Devon crab, or even a tasty Salcombe Dairy ice cream.

 The Boathouse Cafe in Plymouth is another highlight.
-This award-winning seafood cafe and bar is situated on Plymouth’s waterfront and specialises in offering sustainably caught fish by its very own day boats.
+This award-winning seafood cafe and bar is found on Plymouth’s waterfront.
+They specialise in offering sustainably caught fish by its very own day boats.

 If you’re a big fan of the deliciously sweet taste of crab then The Millbrook Inn is a pilgrimage.
 This little pub near Kingsbridge has been featured in The Guardian is situated well off the beaten track offering crab sandwiches, potted crab, spider crab and more.

 These are just a few of the places on offer so make sure you plan for a trip to Devon and plan your road trip around some truly incredible dining experiences.

 Foodie Road Trip to South Downs